How to solve the world’s plastics problem: Bring back the milk man

 For the largest players, Loop is a relatively small experiment.
 The partners are among the largest advertisers in the world.
 If they wanted to, they could throw their full weight behind promoting reusable packaging.
 But at this point, the companies are moving forward with caution and pointing to Loop as one part of their broader sustainability efforts.

-Nestlé will decide after about 12 weeks whether or not to expand its participation with Loop.
-Other partners are giving Loop more time.
-Unilever will evaluate the project over the course of about 12 months.
+After about 12 weeks, Nestlé will have a good idea of how and whether to expand the program.
+Regardless of what the data shows, the company will service Loop customers for at least a year.
+Unilever said it will evaluate the project over the course of about 12 months.

 “We want to put an end to the current ‘take-make-dispose’ culture and are committed to taking big steps towards designing our products for re-use,” Alan Jope, CEO of Unilever, said in a statement.
 Unilever is testing nine brands in the Loop launch, including Axe, Dove and Degree deodorants, Hellmann’s mayonnaise and Seventh Generation soaps.
 Like Nestlé, the company will evaluate the project’s success by tracking the number of repeat customers.